walidswefy/cryptocurrency-fun/README.md

 * Unconfirmed transactions, potential and confirmed blocks propagate to all miners using distributed publish-subscribe model.
 * The master node manages a voting between all miners to confirm the block.
 * Distributed list manages the public block chain.
 Blocks are replicated between nodes.
-* For simplicity, award amounts are fixed, and wallets have an infinite balances!
+* For simplicity, award amounts are fixed, and wallets have infinite balances!
 * Wallet addresses are encoded in hexadecimal, whereas Bitcoin uses Base58 for that.

 ## Technology Stack